 If you get a Safe Routes to School Grant Award for federal funding there are federal requirements that need to be followed.
 More information about those requirements can be found in the Local Agency Guidelines (LAG) Manual.

 Local Agency Agreement: Funded projects must complete a local agency agreement before work begins.
+For information about the Local Agency Agreement go to chapter 22 in the Local Agency Guidelines (LAG Manual).

 6. How Well Did This Work - Evaluation